hunterflow/MatrixDecomposition/README.md

-# MatrixDecomposition
+# Numerical Methods Algorithms
 ## Description
-### This MATLAB function determines the LU factorization of a square matrix using partial pivoting.
+### This repository contains MATLAB functions created in a Numerical Methods course at Colorado State University.
-## Inputs
+## Algorithms
+### MatrixDecomposition
+#### Factorizes an inputted matrix into an upper and lower matrix using partial pivoting.
 ###
-- A - square matrix which will be factored
-## Outputs
 ###

-- L - lower triangular matrix of factorization
-- U - upper triangular matrix of factorization
-- P - pivot matrix
-#### Code created March 2019
+#### Repository created May 2019